pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

     899     597.9
     Name: FANTASY_POINTS, Length: 900, dtype: float64

+These look great and match with the values we saw in the previous article, so we can move on to the next step.

 ## Create Training and Testing Splits
 Now that we have our variables defined, we can create the training and testing splits.
 This involves dividing our dataset into two parts: a set for training and a set for testing.
 The train set will be used to train the model, and the test set will be used exclusively for testing and evaluating the model after training.

-Why wouldn't we just use all of the data for training?
+At this point, you might wonder: *Why don't we just use all of the data for training?* There are several reasons for this:
-1. **Model Evaluation** - The test set allows us to evaluate how well our model performs on unseen data, giving us a more realistic estimate of its performance in real-world scenarios.
+1. **Model Evaluation** - Having a test set allows us to evaluate how well our model performs on unseen data, giving us a more realistic estimate of its performance in real-world scenarios.
 2. **Preventing Overfitting** - By keeping a portion of our data separate for testing, we can detect if our model is overfitting to the training data.
 Overfitting occurs when a model learns the training data too well, including its noise and peculiarities, leading to poor generalization on new data.
 3. **Validating Model Generalization** - The test set helps us validate whether our model can generalize well to new, unseen data.
 This is crucial for ensuring that our model will perform reliably when deployed in practice.
 4. **Hyperparameter Tuning** - While we don't have any hyperparameters to tune today, splitting the data is also essential for hyperparameter tuning techniques like cross-validation.